Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Data

 Now give attention to the archival sample: NGC~1309, NGC~3021, and NGC~3370 all have 24,000s of observations in $F814W$, essentially the same as NGC~1316.
 The right-hand panel of Figure \ref{CepheidHosts} shows the CMDs for each of these galaxies, trimmed to exclude regions that lie within the crowded and dusty disks (seen in the inset imaging).
-In displaying these CMDs, we use the same quality cuts as described earlier, and adopt the least stringent S/N selections as we do for any other galaxy in this study (S/N = 2 in $F555W$, and S/N = 4 in $F814W$).
+In displaying these main CMDs, we use the same quality cuts as described earlier, and adopt the least stringent S/N selections as we do for any other galaxy in this study (S/N = 2 in $F555W$, and S/N = 4 in $F814W$).
 Our photometry for these targets reach a similar depth as it does for NGC~1316 ($F814W\sim$29 mag).
-However, there are a few issues that prevent us from making a determination of $m_{TRGB}$ from these data.

-First, these galaxies lie \textit{significantly} further away, with a measured distance range of 28-32~Mpc based on their SNe \citep{2019ApJ...882...34F}.
 The expected values of $m_{TRGB}$ are nearly 1 magnitude fainter for these galaxies than is the case with NGC~1316.
 A crude estimate of the exposure times required to reach the same S/N ratio at $m_{TRGB}$ is $2.5^{2} \sim$6$\times$.
-Despite this quality difference, the quoted statistical uncertainties on $\mu_{TRGB}$ for these three galaxies in \cite{2019ApJ...882...34F} are 0.07, 0.05, and 0.05 mag, respectively.
-These values are very similar to the reported uncertainty in their measurement for NGC~1316 (0.04 mag), for which the red giant branch is much better sampled.
+A second set of data is also plotted, in a dimmer grey color.
+For this sample, we lowered the S/N cut in F814W to 2.5, removed the crowding cuts, and weakened the (relatively stringent) sharpness cuts to $\le |0.3|$ in both bands (the base recommendation from the DOLPHOT manual).